Multitec-UA/pimp_my_ubuntu/src/procedures/grub-customizer/README.md

    - Name the ZIP file descriptively (e.g., `my-custom-theme.zip`)

 3. **Add the theme to the project**:
-   - Place the ZIP file in the `src/procedures/grub_customizer/media/` directory
+   - Place the ZIP file in the `src/procedures/grub-customizer/media/` directory
-   - Add a preview image (PNG format) to `src/procedures/grub_customizer/media/theme-previews/`
+   - Add a preview image (PNG format) to `src/procedures/grub-customizer/media/theme-previews/`

 4. **Update the installation script**:
-   - Edit `grub_customizer.sh`
+   - Edit `grub-customizer.sh`
    - Add your theme name to the `_THEME_OPTIONS` array:
      ```bash
      readonly _THEME_OPTIONS=("crt-amber-theme" "monterey-theme" "solarized-theme" "cybergrub-theme" "my-custom-theme")